How it works

 - You elect a contribution amount for the year.
 Contribute only what you think you'll need, because any money left at the end of the year does not roll over unless your employer allows FSA rollover or a grace period.

-- Contributions are deducted in equal installments throughout the year from your paycheck, so there’s no extra work on your part.
+- At the beginning of the year, you have access to the full annual election amount you chose.
+Your contributions are deducted in equal installments throughout the year from your paycheck, so there’s no extra work on your part.
 The deductions are made pretax, so they should ultimately reduce your tax bill.

 - Throughout the year, you can use the money in your FSA to pay for health expenses--these will count toward your health plan deductible and out-of-pocket maximum.

 When deciding how much to contribute to your FSA, consider the following questions:

 - Do you expect to have medical, dental, or vision expenses that are not fully covered by insurance?

 - Do you, your spouse, or your eligible tax dependents have an ongoing condition that requires expensive medication or frequent visits to a physician?

 - Do you, your spouse or eligible dependents need prescription eyeglasses, sunglasses, contact lenses and/or lens solution?

 - Do you pay for day care for your children or adult dependents?